Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

   - Added comprehensive error handling and fallback mechanisms
   - Created documentation on Firestore favorites implementation
 - Updated UI text to consistently use "Favorites" instead of "My Stories"
+- Implemented performance optimizations:
+  - Added lazy loading for images using the native `loading="lazy"` attribute in all image components
+  - Enhanced image compression with WebP conversion for browsers that support it
+  - Added browser compatibility detection for WebP support
+  - Updated the ImageUploader component to show WebP conversion information
+  - Added WebP support information to the ImageRequirementsTooltip component
+  - Improved user feedback about image optimization with detailed toast notifications

 ## Next Steps